-Restrictions on events and social activities will be observed per current social distancing guidance.
-Event guidelines are available on the Roadrunner Return website.
+Restrictions on events and social activities are being observed per current social distancing guidance.
+Event guidelines are available on the Roadrunner Roadmap website.
 All events must be entered into R25Live and RowdyLink to allow for comprehensive tracking and oversight.
 Any in-person events must be considered on a case-by-case basis with plans in place to maintain appropriate health protocols.
+All event or social gathering plans must be reviewed and approved by University leadership.
 Particular consideration includes adequate communication to guests prior to the event, points of entry/exit and other relevant signage, seating arrangements to accommodate appropriate physical distancing of six (6) feet separation, queuing, disinfecting protocols pre/during/post event, removal of non-essential furniture, and a single point of responsibility for managing health protocols.
 UTSA will further reduce risk by limiting nonessential visitors, volunteers, and activities involving external groups or organizations to campus.